openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

 ![Serial Terminal FTDs](./img/serial_terminal_ftds.png)

-You will not yet set up a serial console for the RCP board — the OTBR on the Raspberry Pi communicates with the RCP directly.
+You will not yet set up a serial console for the RCP board.
+The OTBR on the Raspberry Pi communicates with the RCP directly.
 In the next step, you will configure the Raspberry Pi as the OpenThread Border Router.

 ## Set Up the Raspberry Pi as a Border Router